anonymous-author-repo/LLM-powered-APR-Robustness/README.md

 * max_tokens=1024
 * stream=True
 * Prompt template(An enxample):
-> The following Java code contains a bug.
-Your task is to fix the bug and provide the corrected code only.
-Do not include any other text in your response.
 ```python
 prompt = f"""
     The following Java code contains a bug.
 Your task is to fix the bug and provide the corrected code only.
 Do not include any other text in your response.